iamjds/PVG/pwpvg/ReadMe.md

 ## Logging

+Clear logging capabilities have been added to each process of the CRON upload and synchronization.

 ## API integration

-Once an Proven Winners API key has been granted, once the WP CRON job has been initiated
+Once a Proven Winners API key has been granted, and the WP CRON job has been initiated, the `/api/v0/culture/search` and `/api/v0/plant/search` end points have been utilized to fetch the appropriate data in JSON format.

 ## Dependencies